bifromqio/bifromq/.github/ISSUE_TEMPLATE/bug_report.md

 - The version of BifroMQ being used (Note: Unless otherwise stated, the BifroMQ team only supports the latest major version.
 Please try to reproduce the issue with the latest version)
-- Detailed deployment configuration
+- Detailed deployment configuration **without custom plugins**
-- Hardware specifications and operating system environment
+- Hardware specifications, OS and Networking setup
 - Any publicly available test tools or programs used to reproduce the issue
 - Step-by-step instructions to replicate the problem